Slit-Slide-Sew bijections for planar bipartite maps with prescribed degree: A bijection for the marked vertex identity

-In this section, we prove that the result of the Slit and Sew process on bipartite maps is the same as the one of merging the eulerian trees of the maps then going back to a bipartite map through closure and duality.
+In this section, we prove the following statement: \begin{prop} For any bipartite maps $\gm_1$ and $\gm_2$ with a marked vertex each, the Slit and Sew procedure $\sew$ gives the same marked map as taking the dual of each map, opening them, merging the trees with $\merge$, closing the result and taking its dual. \end{prop}